-Bradford is the fifth largest metropolitan local authority in England in terms of population after Birmingham, Leeds, Sheffield and Manchester, with a population of over 560,200 people.
-Bradford also has the nineth highest percentage of under 18s in the country.
+Bradford is the fifth largest local authority in England in terms of population after Birmingham, Leeds, Sheffield and Manchester, with a population of over 542,000 people.
+Bradford also has the fourth highest percentage of under 18s in the country.
+By mid-2028 the population of Bradford District is projected to grow to 550,000.